TeeJay69/ConfigSync/Plan.md

 - Write the integer map in database.hpp serialized to a binary file.
 - Let user change number of saves to keep
 - Let user delete saves
+- Option to change default behavior of restore param (Disable auto default to newest save, instead show save dates for a program.
+Let user select the date that he wants to restore)
 -------------------------------------------------